seanthesanta/mapreduce-kmeans/README.md

 ![EMNIST](emnist.jpg)

 ## Technical Details
 I tested the pipeline on a `Hadoop 2.4` cluster on 4 `AWS EC2 t2.large` machines (1 NameNode, 3 DataNode).
-The mappers and reducers are written in `Python`, then I use `Hadoop Streaming` to run the pipeline.
-The command to run a pair of mapper and reducer is:
+The mappers and reducers were written in `Python`, then I used `Hadoop Streaming` to run the pipeline.
+The command to run a pair of mapper and reducer was:

 ```
 hadoop jar /usr/hdp/2.4.2.0-258/hadoop-mapreduce/hadoop-streaming.jar \